Paulina004/Gen-AI-Promp-Eng-Exercises/MY-REPORT.md

 The implications of using LLMs for requirement analysis in the SDLC (software development lifecycle) are as follows:

-- It will be easier to document requirements.
+- [x] It will be easier to document requirements.
     - LLMs can generate structured requirement documents quickly, reducing manual effort.
-- It will optimize the requirement gathering process.
+- [x] It will optimize the requirement gathering process.
     - Faster iterations and refinements can be made by leveraging automated suggestions.
-- It will accelerate early-phase prototyping.
+- [x] It will accelerate early-phase prototyping.
-    – Generated requirements can be used as a foundation for wireframes and system design.
+    - Generated requirements can be used as a foundation for wireframes and system design.
-- It will reduce inconsistencies in requirement specifications.
+- [x] It will reduce inconsistencies in requirement specifications.
-    – With the right prompting, LLMs can enforce structured formats and standardize terminology.
+    - With the right prompting, LLMs can enforce structured formats and standardize terminology.
-- We will better understand gaps in functional and non-functional requirements.
+- [x] We will better understand gaps in functional and non-functional requirements.
-    – LLMs can prompt for missing elements, ensuring a comprehensive requirement set.
+    - LLMs can prompt for missing elements, ensuring a comprehensive requirement set.